ucl-bug/jwave/docs/install/on_win.md

 sudo pacman -Syyu pamac base-devel git cudnn python3
 ```

-Because we areinstalling packages, the command above requires administrator privilegies on the WSL.
+Because we are installing packages, the command above requires administrator privilegies on the WSL.
 Therefore, when prompted, insert your password and answer `Y` to the confirmation prompts.

 After the packages are installed, restart the WSL by closing and reopening to make the changes effective.